Man working on laptop while sitting in kitchen at home

 • Financial reporting: Stay informed on emerging SEC and PCAOB developments and key year-end considerations for high-quality financial reporting.

-The discussion will be co-moderated by Patrick Niemann, Partner, Ernst & Young LLP and Jennifer Lee, Managing Director, Ernst & Young LLP.
-Panelists will include:
+The discussion is co-moderated by Patrick Niemann, Partner, Ernst & Young LLP and Jennifer Lee, Managing Director, Ernst & Young LLP.
+Panelists include:

 • Lauren Alexander, Partner, National Professional Practice, Ernst & Young LLP